-- impact of such increases shall be assessed on the basis of a fair sample of randomly selected accounts. - 3.12.
-Finance charges payable by the municipality shall be apportioned between departments or votes on the basis of the proportion at the last balance sheet date of the carrying value of the fixed assets belonging to such department or vote to the aggregate carrying value of all fixed assets in the Municipality.
-However, where it is the council 's policy to raise external loans only for the financing of fixed assets in specified council services, finance charges shall be charged to or apportioned only between the departments or votes relating to such services. - 3.13.
-Depreciation and finance charges together shall not exceed 20% of the aggregate expenses budgeted for in the operating budget component of each annual or adjustment budget and shall be charged or apportioned only between the departments or vote to which the proper relate. - 3.14.
-The allocation of interest earned on the Municipality 's investments shall be budgeted for in terms of the investment policy. - 3.15.
-Recognizing the critical importance of maintaining our fixed assets not only to preserve their value but also to ensure the continuous delivery of services to our community, the municipality commits to a strategic and proactive asset maintenance regime.
-This approach is central to our broader strategy of sustainable asset management, aiming to reduce long-term operational costs and extend the lifespan of our assets.

-To this end, the municipality will:

-a) Ensure Comprehensive Budgeting for Asset Maintenance: Each annual and adjustment budget will include a dedicated provision for the maintenance of fixed assets.
-This provision will be based on a thorough assessment of maintenance needs, informed by the Fixed Assets Management and Accounting Policy and the strategic priorities outlined in the Integrated Development Plan (IDP).

-- b) Dynamic Allocation for Maintenance Budgeting: Rather than setting a rigid percentage of the operating budget for maintenance, the municipality will adopt a dynamic allocation strategy.
-This strategy will be based on the actual maintenance needs of the assets, their lifecycle stages, and the criticality of the assets to service delivery.
-This approach allows for more flexible, need-based allocation of resources, ensuring that maintenance funding is directed where it is most needed. - c) Long-term Cost Reduction and Asset Preservation: By investing adequately and wisely in the maintenance of our assets, the municipality aims to reduce long-term operational and replacement costs.
-Proactive maintenance is recognized as a key strategy in extending asset lifespans, preventing costly emergency repairs, and ensuring the reliability of service delivery infrastructure. - d) Annual Review and Adjustment: The maintenance budget allocation will be reviewed annually, in conjunction with the review of the IDP and the budgeting process.
-This ensures that maintenance funding remains aligned with strategic priorities, asset conditions, and service delivery needs, adapting to changes in the municipality's asset portfolio and operational requirements. - 3.16.
-Acknowledging the critical role of our workforce in delivering essential services to the community, the municipality commits to a strategic and sustainable approach to budgeting for salaries, allowances, and salary-related benefits.
-This approach is designed to ensure that personnel costs are managed effectively while enabling the recruitment and retention of a skilled workforce necessary for high-quality service delivery.

-- a) Flexible Salary Budgeting Framework: Instead of adhering to a strict cap on salary expenditure, the municipality will adopt a more flexible framework that considers the specific needs and strategic objectives of each department.
-This framework will ensure that personnel costs are aligned with service delivery priorities and the overall fiscal health of the municipality. - b) Performance-based Compensation: The municipality will explore and, where feasible, implement performance-based compensation models.
-These models aim to reward efficiency, innovation, and effectiveness, thereby fostering a culture of excellence and accountability within the municipality's workforce.
-Performance metrics will be clearly defined and aligned with the municipality's strategic goals and service delivery targets. - c) Exclusion of Political Office Bearers' Remuneration: Consistent with the principle of ensuring that operational budget allocations are focused on service delivery, the remuneration of political office bearers and other councilors will continue to be excluded from the salary budget cap.
-This exclusion recognizes the distinct governance role of elected officials and ensures that the operational budget is primarily directed towards staffing needs essential for municipal operations.

-- e) Annual Review and Adjustments: The municipality will conduct an annual review of its salary and benefits budget, considering changes in service delivery requirements, workforce skills needs, and fiscal constraints.
-This review will allow for adjustments that reflect current priorities, regulatory changes, and best practices in public sector compensation. - 3.17.
-The municipality shall establish and maintain a provision for accrued leave entitlements equal to 100% of the accrued leave entitlement of official s as at 30 June of each financial year, and shall budget appropriately for the contributions to such provision in each annual and adjustments budget. - 3.18.
-Each Director shall submit his/her business plan for the ensuing year to the Municipal Manager and finance department (Budget & Reporting section) before February of each year accompanied by general expenditure projections with total budget not exceeding the limits set by the Chief Financial Officer. - 3.19.
-In approving the budget, the council shall approve the allocations made per function as prescribed by the National Treasury.
-The council may however require more detailed supporting documentation in regard to the functional allocations.
-In addition, the resolution shall include any other matter prescribed by this policy.
+- the aggregate carrying value of all fixed assets in the Municipality .
+However , where it is the council 's policy to raise external loans only for the financing of fixed assets in specified council services, finance charges shall be charged to or apportioned only between the departments or votes relating to such services. - 2.13.
+Depreciation and finance charges together shall not exceed 20% of the aggregate expenses budgeted for in the operating budget component of each annual or adjustment budget and shall be charged or apportioned only between the departments or vote to which the proper relate. - 2.14.
+The allocation of interest earned on the Municipality's investments shall be budgeted for in terms of the investment policy. - 2.15.
+The municipality shall adequately provide in each annual and adjustment budget for the maintenance of its fixed assets in accordance with its fixed assets management and accounting policy.
+At least 5% of the operating budget component of each annual and adjustments budget shall be set aside for such maintenance. - 2.16.
+Notwithstanding the preceding principle, the budget for salaries, allowances and salaries-related benefits shall be separately prepared, shall not exceed 35% of the aggregate operating budget component of the annual or adjustment budget.
+For purpose of applying this principle, the remuneration of political office bearers and other councilor shall be excluded from this limit. - 2.17.
+The municipality shall establish and maintain a provision for accrued leave entitlements equal to 100% of the accrued leave entitlement of official s as at 30 June of each financial year, and shall budget appropriately for the contributions to such provision in each annual and adjustments budget. - 2.18.
+Each Director shall submit his/her business plan for the ensuing year to the Municipal Manager and finance department (Budget & Reporting section) before February of each year accompanied by general expenditure projections with total budget not exceeding the limits set by the Chief Financial Officer. - 2.19.
+In approving the budget the council shall approve the allocations made per function as prescribed by the National Treasury.
+The council may however require more detailed supporting documentation in regard to the functional allocations .In addition the resolution shall include any other matter prescribed by this policy. - 2.20.

-3.20.
 The Head of the Department (Directors) of the service or function to which budget vote relates shall justify the allocation of the aggregate for such vote to the various line items within the vote to the portfolio committee responsible for the department, service or function concerned and shall provide the relevant portfolio committee with quarterly performance indicators and service targets pertaining to the budget.

-4. PREPARATION OF THE BUDGET
+3. PREPARATION OF THE BUDGET